MVP Testing

 Building and launching your minimum viable product to achieve product-market fit.

-What Is an MVP?
+What an MVP Is

-The goal: Test your riskiest assumptions with real customers using a real product as quickly as possible.
+The goal: test your riskiest assumptions with real customers using a real product as quickly as possible.

 The MVP Mindset